B. A. Johnson is an avid student of history. He endeavors to provide detailed and carefully documented histories of the Christian church.

 It is interesting to note that the first elders almost certainly did not hold sole authority over a local church.
 Rather, it seems the local churches were instead each governed by a college of elders.
-This can be seen in the Acts of the Apostles, where a council of elders is described in Ephesus and a number of elders was found along with the apostles in Jerusalem14.
+This can be seen in the Acts of the Apostles, where a council of elders is described in Ephesus and a number of elders were found along with the apostles in Jerusalem14.
 Similarly, in his letter to the Philippians, Paul refers to multiple overseers at that church15.
-Indeed, there is no example in the New Testament writings were any church is explicitly said to have only one Elder, rather all seem to have had a plurality.
+Indeed, there is no example in the New Testament writings where any church is explicitly said to have only one Elder, rather all seem to have had a plurality.

 From the writings of early second century elders such as Ignatius of Antioch and Polycarp, this situation seems to have changed drastically from the mid-late first century.
 Of Ignatius’ 7 letters, only one seems to indicate a city still ruled by a number of Elders**, and Polycarp is said to have been appointed as Elder over the church at Smyrna by John himself at the end of the first century16.
-Although this evolution should not be viewed as intrinsically negative, it did set the stage for the onset of an Imperial Church in the fourth century, where the humble servitude of the first elders was swallowed by the pomp and glory of a royal court in which richly adorned "bishops" vied for ever growing prestige.
+Although this evolution should not be viewed as intrinsically negative, it did set the stage for the onset of an Imperial Church in the fourth century, where the humble servitude of the first elders was swallowed by the pomp and glory of a royal court in which richly adorned "bishops" vied for ever-growing prestige.

 * See 1 Corinthians 12